-Antiviral drugs may make illness milder and shorten the time someone is sick.
-They may also prevent serious flu
+Antiviral drugs may decrease the severity of symptoms and shorten the course of illness.
+They may also prevent serious complications, such as pneumonia.

-Studies show that flu antiviral drugs work best for treatments when they are started within two days of getting sick.
+Studies show that antiviral medications for flu work best when they are started within two days of the onset of symptoms.

 As with all medicines, some side effects have been associated with the use of flu antiviral drugs, including nausea, vomiting, dizziness, runny or stuffy nose, cough, diarrhea, headache, and some behavioral side effects.

 Your clinician will use all of these factors to decide if your child will benefit from rapid flu testing and treatment.